voiladaniel/big-shoe-company/README.md

 3. npm

 ## Easy Steps ##
-1. go into the BigShoeCompany\big-shoe-company-ui directory and type  `npm start`
+1. Go into the BigShoeCompany\big-shoe-company-ui directory and type  `npm start`
 2. After complete, you can browse to  http://localhost:3000, and view UI for the application
-3. in another command window, go into BigShoeCompany\src\Big.Shoe.Company and type `dotnet run --launch-profile dev-test`
+3. In another command window, go into BigShoeCompany\src\Big.Shoe.Company and type `dotnet run --launch-profile dev-test`